Half of Americans choose cremation

 Some states have begun to allow alkaline hydrolosis or "resomation," a kind of wet cremation process if you will, with a similar result where all you get back is the bone, Jorgenson said.
 He hopes Washington laws change in time so resomation can be his own choice.

 "You basically make an alkali solution at temperature and pressure, put the body in for a couple of hours, and it reduces the soft tissues to a liquid," he said.
-The process breaks down the bones; "it's not like you have a cartoon skeleton at the end."
+Bones made brittle are processed, he added, so "it's not like you have a cartoon skeleton at the end."
 Compared to cremation and burial, he said, resomation has a lower carbon footprint, is cleaner and has significantly less environmental impact.
 The only downside is that resomation is legal in only 10 states.

 Still, it represents a shift in thinking about death and many believe we have the baby boomers to thank for that.